 Like his Friends castmates, David Schwimmer appeared in bit roles in TV shows like L.A.
 Law, The Wonder Years and NYPD Blue before landing the role of sweet and geeky paleontologist Ross Gellar.
 The producers actually wrote the role for him, and he supposedly based Ross on Nicolas Cage’s character in the 1986 movie Peggy Sue Got Married.
 While Ross and Rachel’s on-again-off-again-on-again romance fueled big-time ratings, Schwimmer also got busy behind the camera, directing a bunch of episodes.

-Life after Friends: After Friends, Schwimmer turned down the Will Smith role in Men In Black for a starring role in The Pallbearer (1996), followed by movies including Kissing a Fool (1998), Six Days Seven Nights (1998) and Picking Up the Pieces (2000), as well as lots of theater work.
+Life after Friends: While filming Friends, Schwimmer turned down the Will Smith role in Men In Black for a starring role in The Pallbearer (1996), followed by movies including Kissing a Fool (1998), Six Days Seven Nights (1998) and Picking Up the Pieces (2000), as well as lots of theater work.
 A favorite post-Friends role: he's the voice of Melman, the giraffe in Madagascar.
 In 2016, Schwimmer played O.J.
 Simpson's lawyer Robert Kardashian in American Crime Story: The People v.
 O.J.
-Simpson.
+Simpson, which earned him an Emmy nomination.
 He is a dad to Cleo, his daughter with estranged wife, Zoe Buckman.

 Matt LeBlanc (Joey Tribbiani)